mntcloud/ctml/README.md

 - [x] Assigning classes to element without declaring class attribute
 - [x] Better developer UX with reload-on-changes server out of the box
 - [ ] Comments (yea, they're not implemented)
-- [ ] Subsyntax for marking some text parts italic, bold or even including inside of a span with keeping text readability almost the same
+- [ ] Subsyntax for marking some text parts italic, bold or even including inside of a span with keeping text readability
 - [ ] Repetative elements with an option of exclusion
 - [ ] Integrating templating as a part of language design itself
 - [ ] Mode for working with CSS and JS in one file, like Svelte does, but with some design differences